 Do this thought experiment: When was the last time you saw someone feeling sad?
 What did they look like?
 What was their posture like?
 How were they’re shoulders positioned?
 They probably looked something like this:

-Now imagine someone who looks and acts as if they were confident.
+Imagine someone who looks and acts as if they were confident.
 What do they look like?
-Look at their posture and shoulders, how are they positioned?
+Look at their posture and shoulders; how are they positioned?

 See the difference?
-Don’t think for a second this is a coincidence!
+Don’t think for a second that this is a coincidence!

 “If don’t like something change it.
 If you can’t change it, change your attitude”